 Remember, it’s your money and you need to always watch it closely.
 Don’t put things on auto-pilot.
 Instead, stay involved, ask questions and always monitor all your financial statements.
 Your future is too important not to.

-5. RETIREMENT INVESTORS looking to boost income have an opportunity that probably doesn’t come to mind right away – trading in the options market with strategies like writing covered calls.
+Looking to boost income have an opportunity that probably doesn’t come to mind right away – trading in the options market with strategies like writing covered calls.

 It sounds like blasphemy.
 After all, the standard advice is to play it pretty safe in retirement accounts like IRAs, and options would seem to violate all that.
 For every winning options bet, someone loses – likely the player with less experience.
 Most options contracts expire worthless, and since they have a fixed expiration date you can’t just wait for things to turn around like with stocks and bonds.